dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 ## Disk Space Requirements

-Clients and servers implementing this scheme need to store a listing of root and intermediate certificates for pass 1, which currently occupies around ~3 MB and a smaller dictionary on the order of ~100 KB for pass 2.
+Clients and servers implementing this scheme need to store a listing of root and intermediate certificates for pass 1 which currently occupies around ~3 MB.
 Clients and servers offering multiple versions of this scheme do not need to duplicate the pass 1 listing, as multiple versions can refer to same string.

 As popular web browsers already ship a complete list of trusted intermediate and root certificates, their additional storage requirements are minimal.
 Servers offering this scheme are intended to be 'full-fat' web servers and so typically have plentiful storage already.
 This draft is not intended for use in storage-constrained IoT devices, but alternative versions with stripped down listings may be suitable.